Buying a home can feel like a cutthroat process.

 Lenders may assume that borrowers with a high DTI ratio will have a harder time making their mortgage payments.
 If you’re seeking preapproval for a mortgage, it may be beneficial to keep the ratio in check by avoiding large purchases.
 For example, you may want to hold off on buying a new car until you’ve been preapproved.

 Prove Consistent Income

-Your lender will want to know that you’ve got enough money coming in each month to cover a potential mortgage payment.
-So, they’ll likely ask you to prove that you have consistent income for at least two years by taking a look at your income documents (W-2, 1099 etc.).
+Your lender will want to know that you have enough money coming in each month to cover a potential mortgage payment, so the lender will likely want proof of consistent income for at least two years (that means pay stubs, W-2s, etc.).

 Rejection hurts.
-But if you aren’t pre-approved, or you aren’t approved for a large enough mortgage to buy the house you want, you also aren’t powerless.
-First, ask the bank why they made the decision they did.
-This will give you an idea about what you might need to work on in order to secure the mortgage you want.
+But if you aren’t preapproved, or you aren’t approved for a large enough mortgage to buy the house you want, you also aren’t powerless.
+You can ask the lender why it said “no.” This will give you an idea about what you might need to work on in order to secure the mortgage you want.

-Then work on the factors that your lender saw as a sticking point to pre-approval.
-Continue to work to boost your credit score or lower your debt-to-income ratio.
-You may also want to consider saving for a higher down payment.
+Then you may want to work on the factors that your lender saw as a sticking point to preapproval.
+You can continue to work to boost your credit score, lower your DTI ratio, or save for a higher down payment.

-If you’re able to pay more up front, you will lower your monthly mortgage payments.
-Once you’ve worked to make yourself a better candidate for a mortgage, you can apply for pre-approval again.
+If you’re able to pay more upfront, you will typically lower your monthly mortgage payments.
+Once you’ve worked to make yourself a better candidate for a mortgage, you can apply for preapproval again.

 Recommended: Guide to Buying, Selling, and Updating Your Home

 In a competitive market, having a mortgage preapproval letter in hand may give a house hunter an edge.
 After all, the letter states that the would-be buyer qualifies for a home loan of a certain amount.